-1.3 Pupils come from a range of professional, business and farming backgrounds.
-Nationally standardised test data provided by the school, indicate that the ability of pupils is above the national average.
-The school has identified 34 pupils as having special educational needs or disabilities (SEND), all of whom receive support for a range of identified needs.
-No pupils have a statement of special educational needs, an education, health and care (EHC) plan or English as an additional language (EAL).
-The school has identified 20 pupils as being most able in the school's population, and the curriculum is modified for them and for 39 other pupils due to their special talents in music and sport.
+1.5 Pupils are predominantly drawn from business and professional families living in Twickenham and the surrounding area.
+Most pupils are of white British ethnicity with a smaller proportion representing a range of other nationalities.
+Nationally standardised test data, provided by the school, indicates that the ability of pupils in the school is above the national average.
+The school has identified 55 pupils as having special educational needs or disabilities (SEND), of whom most receive support for dyslexia and dyspraxia.
+Two pupils have a statement of special educational needs and 24 pupils have English as an additional language (EAL).
+A further 59 pupils are identified as being the most able in the school's population, and the curriculum is modified for them and for 92 other pupils for their special talents in music, drama, sport and chess.